dake/TCNetwork/README.md

 ## Features

 - All requests are NSURLSession based
+- TCP multiplexing for HTTP2.0 by auto-reused NSURLSession
 - Response can be cached offline by expiration time
 - Persistent (optional) resuming download with [NSURLSession+TCResumeDownload](https://github.com/dake/NSURLSessionTask-TCResumeDownload)
 - `block` and `delegate` callback